50 Mesmerizing Attractions in the Southwest

 45. Teacup/Sugarloaf Summit

-Sedona is loaded with hundreds of miles of gorgeous trails.
+Hundreds of miles of gorgeous trails can be enjoyed in Sedona.
 The Teacup/Sugarloaf combined 2 mile loop is one of the most scenic and convenient as it is located just minutes from the touristy Uptown section of town.
-This one is the best bang-for-your-buck in town considering the relatively easy hike in exchange for otherworldly views from atop the Sugarloaf summit.
+This one is the best bang-for-your-buck hikes in town considering the relatively easy terrain in exchange for otherworldly views from atop the Sugarloaf summit.
 If you are looking to keep it relatively easy without sacrificing the jaw dropping red rock views, look no further than the Teacup trail, named as so for its’ unique standout rock formation.

 Location: Sedona, Arizona